The Four Seasons (band): 1965–1968: Departure of Nick Massi; One band, several acts

-1969–1975: The Genuine Imitation Life Gazette; Departure of Tommy DeVito; Declining record sales; Move to Motown
+1969–1973: The Genuine Imitation Life Gazette; Departure of Tommy DeVito; Declining record sales; Move to Motown

 By 1969, the band's popularity had declined, with public interest moving towards rock with a harder edge and music with more socially conscious lyrics.
 Aware of that, Bob Gaudio partnered with folk-rock songwriter Jake Holmes to write a concept album titled The Genuine Imitation Life Gazette, which discussed contemporary issues from the band's standpoint, including divorce ("Saturday's Father"), and Kinks-style satirical looks at modern life (e.g., "American Crucifixion and Resurrection" and "Genuine Imitation Life").
 The decision to create a concept album was a major departure for the group, which Bob Crewe had purposely marketed as a singles act (so much so that the group's early albums were simply the name of a major hit single appended with some variation of "and Other Songs").

 The album cover was designed to resemble the front page of a newspaper, pre-dating Jethro Tull's Thick as a Brick by three years.
-The record was a commercial failure (by the group's usual standards; according to Stuart Miller, owner of a Four Seasons fansite named after the album, and Joe Long, the album sold about 150,000 copies) and led to the band's departure from Philips shortly after that, but it did catch the attention of Frank Sinatra, whose 1969 album, Watertown, involved Gaudio, Holmes, Valli and Calello.
+The record was a commercial failure (by the group's usual standards; according to Stuart Miller (owner of a Four Seasons fansite named after the album) and Joe Long, the album sold about 150,000 copies) and led to the band's departure from Philips shortly after that; but it did catch the attention of Frank Sinatra, whose 1969 album Watertown involved Gaudio, Holmes, Valli, and Calello.
 The Seasons' last single on Philips, 1970's "Patch of Blue", featured the band's name as "Frankie Valli & the Four Seasons", but the change in billing did not revive the band's fortunes.
-Reverting to the "Four Seasons" billing without Valli's name upfront, the group issued a single on Crewe's eponymous label, a rendition of "And That Reminds Me", which peaked at No. 45 on the Billboard chart.
+Reverting to the "Four Seasons" billing without Valli's name up front, the group issued a single on Crewe's eponymous label, a rendition of "And That Reminds Me", which peaked at No. 45 on the Billboard chart.
 Frustrated by the group's workload, and facing debts from gambling and a divorce, DeVito accepted a buyout and left the band in 1970.
-Following a UK tour with Bob Grimm on guitar, the Seasons hired Demetri Callas as DeVitto's permanent replacement.
-Callas, a native of Maryland and fixture in the Washington, DC music scene with multiple hits as a session guitarist, was the first ever member of the Four Seasons not to hail from New Jersey.
+DeVito's mismanagement had left the band millions of dollars in debt, forcing the band to perform daily for several years.
+Following a UK tour with Bob Grimm on guitar, the Seasons hired Demetri Callas as DeVito's permanent replacement.
+Callas, a native of Maryland and fixture in the Washington, D.C., music scene with multiple hits as a session guitarist, was the first ever member of the Four Seasons not to hail from New Jersey.
 He would stay with the group until 1974, later acknowledging that he had been behaving wildly during his time with the band and chose to resign voluntarily rather than risk being fired.